 They did so and in 1970, CEPAC decided to establish its own seminary in Fiji.
-Thus came into existence the Pacific Regional Seminary of St. Peter Chanel.
+Thus, came into existence the Pacific Regional Seminary of St. Peter Chanel.

-The Bishops and the Marists recalled their students from Springwood in Australia, Mosgiel in Christchurch and Greenmeadows in New Zealand.
-Father Ross, Secretary to CEPAC, was nominated the first Rector.
-Accordingly, on 6 March 1972, eighteen students gathered in an old house in Hercules Street, Suva, and with Father Ross SM, assisted by Fathers Bourke CM and Robichaud SM, constituted the new seminary community.
+The Bishops and the Marists recalled their students from Springwood in Australia, Mosgiel in Christchurch and Green meadows in New Zealand.
+Father Laurence Ross (American Marist who had worked in Samoa), Secretary to CEPAC, was nominated the first Rector.
+Accordingly, on 6 March 1972, eighteen students gathered in an old housein Hercules Street, Suva, and with Father Ross SM, assisted by Fathers Bourke CM and Robichaud SM, constituted the new seminary community.
 A new site was then acquired and new buildings erected.
 In June 1973, the community transferred to its present site at 461 Queen Elizabeth Drive at Suva Point.